Go with Ted

 France

 Le Petit Train Jaune runs from La Tour de Carol to Villefranche in the French Pyrenees.
-Tremendous journey – at least it should be – when we did it in 1990 I had one of the worst hangovers of my life, and three hours in an open carriage with no toilet is no joke.
+Tremendous journey – at least it should have been – when we did it in 1990 I had one of the worst hangovers of my life, and three hours in an open carriage with no toilet is no joke.

 2trains3A